Sun-fire-nikka/cicr-inventory/README.md

 npm start         # node dist/server.js
 ```

-Render free tier will run `startReminderScheduler()` on boot (boot-time due/overdue check + daily 09:00 job).
+Render free tier will run the reminder scheduler on boot (boot-time due/overdue check + daily 09:00 job).
 Set the env vars from `.env.example` in the Render dashboard.

 ### Frontend → Vercel